Sweet water, from the Rockies, A

 Protect America’s heartland E A—

-Words & music ©Doug Hendren 2016 Backup vocals: Carol Snell-Feikema
+Words & music ©Doug Hendren 2016 Female vocals: Carol Snell-Feikema

 What’s it about?
 The Lakota Nation is once again under attack, this time by a Black Serpent, an oil pipeline carrying fracked oil from North Dakota’s Bakken oil fields.
 The Missouri River, the longest in North America, is the water supply for the Standing Rock Sioux reservation as well as for millions of other Americans.
 The water is threatened by the Dakota Access Pipeline (subsidiary of Texas-based Energy Transfer Partners), currently scheduled to cross under the Missouri River within a mile of the Standing Rock Reservation near Cannonball, North Dakota.